attrayeec/attrayeec.github.io/_pages/about.md

 - **Defining Requirements for AI enabled medical devices using a risk assessment template  (Workshop)**
   **Consolidating the Definition of AI Under the Context of Cybersecurity to Ensure Accurate Compliance of The New Generation Medical Devices (Panel)**
-  **Leveraging Periodic Post-Marketing Checks to Ensure Devices in Market Remain Compliant & Secure (Talk)** **Hands on roundtable on cybersecurity maturity assessment using amazing resources from Medical Device Innovation Consortium (MDIC) (Wrokshop)**
+  **Leveraging Periodic Post-Marketing Checks to Ensure Devices in Market Remain Compliant & Secure (Talk)** **Hands on roundtable on cybersecurity maturity assessment using amazing resources from Medical Device Innovation Consortium (MDIC) (Workshop)**
    (Cybersecurity for Medical Devices Summit, Boston, November 2024)[\[link\]](https://www.linkedin.com/feed/update/urn:li:activity:7265489296835411969/)

 - **Navigating a Career in Quality in the Medical Device Space** (Guest Speaker, Northeastern University, November 2024)[\[link\]](https://www.linkedin.com/feed/update/urn:li:activity:7260274715234123778/)